Juicy J – ‘The Hustle Continues’ review: icon cements his legacy

 As he explores this theme throughout much of the 16-track album, it’s not just Juicy’s words that lay claim to his influence.
 The chattering hi-hats, eerie keys and tinny drum loops heard on tracks like ‘Memphis To LA’, ‘Shopping Spree’ and ‘Killa’ featuring Buffalo, New York hip-hop collective Griselda’s Conway The Machine, remind us where many of today’s most popular rap producers adopted their style.

 ‘1995’ sees Juicy dip into his trap-soul bag, teaming up with Logic and producer 6ix for a look back at the beginning of their careers.
-The track, which includes a snippet of Three 6 Mafia affiliate Project Pat’s 2001 smash ‘Chickenhead’, was originally meant for Logic’s recent ’No Pressure’ album, but sample clearance issues prevented the Maryland rapper from using it, hence his greater lyrical input.
+The track, which includes a snippet of Three 6 Mafia affiliate (and Juicy J’s older brother) Project Pat’s 2001 smash ‘Chickenhead’, was originally destined for Logic’s recent ’No Pressure’ album, but sample clearance issues prevented the Maryland rapper from using it.
 On ‘What I Need’, Juicy leans on another sample, though this time it operates as a lo-fi undercoat to his marijuana love story.

 As with much of Juicy and Three 6’s discography, hedonism dominates the conversation.
 He indulges in talk of weed, women and wealth, and at times it grows a little tedious.
 On ‘I Can’t Stop’, he flatly raps: “I’m in between two bitches like double Dutch / Girl, shake that laffy-taffy, ah-duh-dah-duh”).
 His use of Ty Dolla $ign and Megan Thee Stallion on the monotonous ‘She Gon Pop It’ feels wasteful, too, limiting their talents on the album’s most unimaginative track.